microsoft/planetary-computer-tasks/datasets/met-office/collection/met-office-uk-deterministic-whole-atmosphere-level/description.md

 As of December 2025, the archive contains data from December 2023 onwards.
 Forecasts will continue to be available for at least two years from their data date.

-The data is typically available approximately 3-3.5 hours after the model run time.
+The data is typically available 3-6 hours after the model run time.

 ## Technical specs
 The data is available as NetCDF files.
 NetCDF (Network Common Data Form) is an interface for array-orientated data access and a library that supports the interface.
 It is composed of 3 components: